 3. You struggle to control your emotions in venting conversations

-If you feel like you can't control what's coming out of your mouth during conversations about emotional topics or grievances, you may be inadvertently dumping, says Dr. Manly.
+If you feel like you can't control what's coming out of your mouth during conversations about emotional topics or grievances (which is also one of the common signs of immaturity), you may be inadvertently dumping, says Dr. Manly.
 Typically, interchanges that involve dumping have a frantic and frenzied nature about them—almost like a train that's gone off the rails and can't be stopped by anyone involved.

 4. You aren't aware of how a listener may be affected by your words